The Razor's Edge (1984 film): Retrospective reviews

 Since its release, The Razor's Edge has developed a small cult following.
-In a 2014 poll by readers of Rolling Stone, the film ranked as Murray's his tenth-best feature film.
+In a 2014 poll by readers of Rolling Stone, the film ranked as Murray's tenth-best feature film.
+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 9 critics, indicating "mixed or average" reviews.

 Nathan Rabin of The A.V.
 Club, reviewing the film in 2007, felt, "If The Razor's Edge is ultimately a failure, it's an honest, noble one", and that there were "all manner of minor pleasures to be gleaned along the way."

 Murray stated he deluded himself that there would be major interest in the film as a period piece, while the studio wanted to make a modern movie.
 Afterwards Murray realized his mistake, but said he still would have found the experience worth it even if the film had never been released.